Distinction of the Steinberg representation and the dual group of a symmetric space

+A fundamental problem in relative representation theory of a reductive group $G$ with a symmetric subgroup $H$, is the study of $H$-distinguished $G$ representations.
+A representation $\pi$ of $G$ is called $H$-distinguished if $Hom_H(\pi,\mathbb{C})\neq 0$.
+In this paper, we study the distinction of a special representation of $G$ called the Steinberg representation.
+We denote this representation by $St$.
+The Steinberg representation is defined both over a finite field and over a $p$-adic field.

+Our first result is a necessary condition for the distinction of $St$.
+The condition is that the symmetric space $X=G/H$ has to be quasi-split (see Definition \ref{qs}).

+We also give a sufficient condition for distinction of $St$ under the further assumption of $H$ being split.
+We prove that in the case of a finite field, $X$ being quasi-split is also a sufficient condition.

+In the case of a $p$-adic field, this is not a sufficient condition.
+In the example given by $G=GL_{2n+1}(F)$ and $H=GL_n(F)\times GL_{n+1}(F)$ for a $p$-adic field $F$, the space $X=G/H$ is quasi-split but $St$ is not $H$ distinguished.
+We prove that this example is essentially the unique such example (see Theorem \ref{local field}).
+We give an interpretation of this result using the dual group of $X$ (see Theorem \ref{SV conjecture}).

-\begin{section}{Introduction} Let $F$ be a field which is either a non archimedean local field of residual characteristic not 2, or a finite field of characteristic not 2.
+\begin{subsection}{Main results} Let $F$ be a field that is either a non archimedean local field of residual characteristic not 2, or a finite field of characteristic not 2.

 Let $\mathbf{G}$ be a connected reductive group split over $F$ and let $G=\mathbf{G}(F)$.
 Let $\sigma:\mathbf{G}\rightarrow \mathbf{G}$ be an algebraic involution defined over $F$.
-We denote by $\mathbf{H}$ the fixed points of $\sigma$, and by $H$ the $F$-points of $\mathbf{H}$.
+We denote by $\mathbf{H}$ the fixed points of $\sigma$, and by $H=\mathbf{H}(F)$ the $F$-points of $\mathbf{H}$.
 We call $X=G/H$ a symmetric space.

-A fundamental problem in relative representation theory is the study of $H$-distinguished representations of $G$, that is, smooth representations $\pi$ of $G$ such that $Hom_H(\pi,\mathbb{C})\neq 0$.
-A special representation of $G$ is the Steinberg representation \cite{da054e0c-e380-3be7-b7aa-c246b458cfd4}.
-In this paper, we study the distinction of the Steinberg representation with respect to the symmetric subgroup $H$.

-The symmetric space $X$ is called quasi-split if there is a Borel subgroup $B\subset G$ such that $B\cap\sigma(B)$ is a torus.
-Our first result is that $X$ being quasi split is a necessary condition for $St$ being $H$-distinguished.

-In the case of $F$ being a finite field we prove that under the assumption of $H$ being split over $F$, this is a also a sufficient condition for the distinction of the Steinberg representation.
-In the case of $F$ being a non archimedean local field it is not a sufficient condition.
-In the example given by $G=GL_{2n+1}(F)$ and $H=GL_n(F)\times GL_{n+1}(F)$, $X=G/H$ is quasi split but in this case $St$ isn't $H$ distinguished.
-We prove that this example is essentially the unique example for which this happens, see corollary \ref{main}.

-\begin{subsection}{Main results} We discuss both the case of the Steinberg rpersentation over a finite filed and over a non archimedean local field.
+We discuss both the case of the Steinberg representation over a finite field and over a non archimedean local field.

-In the case where $F$ is a finite field, there is a unique irreducible representation of $G$ called the Steinberg representation \cite{St51} and denoted by $St$.
-In the case where $F$ is a local field, for any unramified character $\chi:G\rightarrow\mathbb{C}^\times$ there is a corresponding Steinberg representation $St_{\chi}$ \cite{da054e0c-e380-3be7-b7aa-c246b458cfd4}.
+In the case of $F$ being a finite field, there is a unique irreducible representation of $G$ called the Steinberg representation (introduced in \cite{St51}) denoted by $St$.
+In the case of $F$ being a local field, for any unramified character $\chi:G\rightarrow\mathbb{C}^\times$ there is a corresponding Steinberg representation denoted by $St_{\chi}$ (see \cite{da054e0c-e380-3be7-b7aa-c246b458cfd4}).